 This category is provided to facilitate strategic planting and maintenance of community trees for public benefits.
 Projects must show robust engagement with residents, community involvement, and public support.
 Priority will be given to projects with a community education and outreach component.
 The following is required when any tree planting funds are requested:

 Tree Planting Project Guidelines:

--No invasive species will be permitted.
-List available by request.
+- No invasive species will be permitted.
+Recommended planting list available by request.

 Education and Outreach:

 Projects submitted under the Education and Outreach category should be a vehicle for community members to learn about and practice environmental stewardship.
 The education component should be locally-based and designed to give participants the knowledge and skills they need to make informed decisions and responsible actions about trees and urban forests.

 Projects should be centered on tree planting, tree care, and/or urban forest management.
 Educational curriculum may be implemented prior to a community tree planting or tree care project, or concurrent with it, depending on the applicant’s most effective way to reach a particular audience.